Having the right size snowboard is crucial regardless of the style of snowboarding you like to do.

 If you are buying a snowboard for a kid or teenager, they are probably still growing.
 Consider buying a snowboard with their growth in mind.
 You won’t want to buy a snowboard that is too short if they can hit a growth spurt over the next season.
 Generally, try to keep it within 10cm to hedge your bet without getting them a board that is too difficult for them to maneuver.
 It is better to buy a snowboard they can ride and then sell it one season later than it is to buy a board they are not able to learn on.

-In Conclusion: Focus on weight not height.
+In Conclusion: Focus on weight, not height (and your boot size).

-Again, weight is by far, the most important rider characteristic in determining board size, so consult the back of the board to get the proper specs.
+Weight is, by far, the most important rider characteristic in determining board size, so consult the back of the board to get the proper specs.
 When a heavy rider buys a snowboard that is too short, the board will tend to wash out while carving down the mountain.
 The board will perform poorly at higher speeds, and that can get dangerous.
 Additionally, a lighter person on a longer board (that is rated for a heavier rider) can have problems controlling their board and initiating turns.
 It can be equally as dangerous.

 Height is no longer the most critical factor in determining the size of your snowboard.
 There is so much technology built into each snowboard deck that it is more important to purchase a deck based on your weight while using height as a general guideline.
 There is still a misconception in the general public that height will be the single most crucial element in determining board size.
 However, height usually comes into play once the rider’s weight and height are not proportional.

 An unusually tall rider that is lightweight may opt for a longer snowboard.
 The leverage they profit from the extra height can help offset any loss of control they may encounter.
-While the same is true for a heavier rider, who is on the shorter side.
+While the same is true for a heavier rider who is on the shorter side.
 They might take advantage of a bit shorter of a snowboard on account of reducing leverage from their height.

 Now use the calculator above and get to the board shop, find the right board for you, and get on the snow!